(2023) No BS Tips On How To Edit a Podcast

 The best way to improve your audio editing ability is to choose a few core pieces of editing software and get down to the business of mastering them.
 This process won't be quick, but it's the most effective way of ensuring your podcast gives off the clean, professional vibe you're (probably) going for.

-Our recommendation?
-Every time you edit an episode, pick one new skill to learn and implement.
-One week it might be audio normalizing, the next week it might be sound design.
-Watch YouTube tutorials, read user handbooks, play around with the software—slowly but surely you'll build up a core set of skills that will be with you for life.
+One week it might be audio normalizing, the next week it might be sound design or AI podcast editing.
+Watch YouTube tutorials, read user handbooks, play around with the software—slowly, but surely, you'll build up a core set of skills that will be with you for life.

-Note: Having trouble choosing a digital audio workstation (DAW)?
+Having trouble choosing a digital audio workstation (DAW)?
 We have a guide for that!

 2) Cut Out Filler Words And Mouth Sounds

 Few things annoy listeners more than filler words and mouth sounds.
-In the best case scenario, they break the flow of your podcast and detract from its authenticity.
+In the best-case scenario, they break the flow of your podcast and detract from its authenticity.
 In the worst case, they piss people off!

 Cleanvoice has been trained to recognize and remove: